kyungrae/study/mongodb/part1.md

 - limit: sets an upper limit.
 - skip: skip first n matching documents and return the rest of the matches.
 - sort: takes an object: a set of key value pairs where the keys are key names and the values are the sort directions.

+MongoDB can't sort documents when documents are bigger than 32MB.
+It will just error out.

 ```js
 db.foo.find().sort({x:1}).limit(1).skip(10)